jcubic/sysend.js/README.md

 Open this [demo page](http://jcubic.pl/sysend.php) in two tabs/windows

-The demo also use iframe proxy to send message to different domain (it seems that it don't work in Firefox)
+The demo also use iframe proxy to send message to different domain (on firefox you need to add CORS for the iframe see [Cross-Domain LocalStorage](https://jcubic.wordpress.com/2014/06/20/cross-domain-localstorage/))

 ## API